Is Seaweed The Best Workout Snack?

 A snack before and after a workout is an essential part of any exercise regime.
-Seaweed can provide a boost of many of the nutrients needed by your body, especially compared to other superfoods.
+Seaweed can provide a boost of many of the nutrients needed by your body.

 Mara Seaweed compared to other superfoods